Passive defect driven morphogenesis in nematic membranes

 In the splay dominated regime $k_1\!>\!k_3$ and for $\psi_R\!\approx\!0$ we observe domed deformation on which the phase transitions from aster at the boundary to vortex at the center, Fig.~\ref{fig:f3}d.
 Close to the boundary, the surface sharply deforms toward a cylindrical shape, abruptly reducing the splay at the cost of bend.
 On the cylindrical surface, the director field transitions from an aster to a vortex, further reducing splay and introducing additional twist and bend distortions.
 The surface flattens toward the top featuring a vortex.
 Overall, this buckling mode is able to achieve the highest degree of deformation.

 Twist distortions are only possible in spiral regions of the defect when $\psi$ has an intermediate value, this is only observed in the deformation modes that feature a transition in the phase.
 Therefore the value of $k_2$ can be used to mediate the deformation of these surfaces.
 The splay dominated deformation mode, Fig.~\ref{fig:f3}d, features twist on an extended cylindrical section of the surface.
 When $k_2$ is increased the cylindrical area is reduced and the spiral is pushed into the positive Gaussian curvature, Fig.~\ref{fig:f4}a\&c.
 This reduces the induced twist and the height of the deformation reduces asymptotically toward a finite value, cyan curve Fig.~\ref{fig:f4}a.
 The radial transition in the phase of the bend dominated deformation, Fig.~\ref{fig:f3}e, is entirely within the negative Gaussian curvature region, which introduces increased twist.
 When $k_2$ is increased, the only way to reduce the twist is to reduce the negative Gaussian curvature, which in turn reduces the magnitude of the deformation and eventually suppress this mode, magenta curve Fig.~\ref{fig:f4}a.
 Conversely, the conical aster deformation, Fig.~\ref{fig:f3}c, features no transition in the phase, hence no twist, and is approximately unaffected by increasing $k_2$, black curve Fig.~\ref{fig:f4}a.
-In fact, when $k_2$ is reduced to near zero, the director will locally distort to reduce bend and introduce twist, Fig.~\ref{fig:f4}b.
+In fact, when $k_2$ is reduced to near zero, the director will locally distort to reduce splay and introduce twist, Fig.~\ref{fig:f4}b.

 We additionally observe bistability for these solutions.
 All surfaces shown thus far are identical under the reflection $\zeta\rightarrow-\zeta$.
 This symmetry can be broken by setting the boundary conditions $\zeta'(R)\neq 0$.
-All three previously identified buckling modes have a stable configuration in which $\zeta'$ changes sign closer to the center, see Figs.~\ref{fig:f4}d-f.
+All three previously identified buckling modes have a stable configuration in which $\zeta'$ changes sign closer to the center suggesting a similar mechanism could play a role in driving invagination, see Figs.~\ref{fig:f4}d-f.